-As required by state law, even if a local agency's General Plan is consistent with the current compatibility plan, the following types of land use actions shall be referred to the ALUC for determination of consistency with this Compatibility Plan prior to their approval by the local agency:
+As required by State law, even if a local agency's General Plan is consistent with the current compatibility plan, the following types of land use actions shall be referred to the ALUC for determination of consistency with this Compatibility Plan prior to their approval by the local agency:

 - a) The adoption, approval, or amendment of any General Plan (Pub.
 Util.
-Code § 21676(b)) that affects allowable land uses within the AIA and involves: - 1) Noise, safety, airspace protection, or overflight concerns within Review Area 1; or - 2) Airspace protection or overflight concerns within Review Area 2. - b) Adoption or modification of an airport master plan for any one of the Airports (Pub.
+Code §21676(b)) that affects allowable land uses within the AIA and involves: - 1) Noise, safety, airspace protection, or overflight concerns within Review Area 1; or - 2) Airspace protection or overflight concerns within Review Area 2. - b) Adoption or modification of an airport master plan for the Santa Ynez Airport (Pub.
 Util.
-Code § 21676(c)). - c) Any proposal for expansion of any one of the Airports, if such expansion will require an amended Airport Permit from the State of California (Pub.
+Code §21676(c)). - c) Any proposal for expansion of the Santa Ynez Airport, if such expansion will require an amended Airport Permit from the State of California (Pub.
 Util.
-Code § 21664.5). - d) Any proposal for construction of a new airport or heliport (Pub.
+Code §21664.5). - d) Any proposal for construction of a new airport or heliport (Pub.
 Util.
-Code § 21661.5).
+Code §21661.5).